F-14 Tomcat (video game)

 F-14 Tomcat is a 2001 action video game released for the Game Boy Advance developed by Virtucraft and published by Majesco.
+It is an enhanced port of Turn and Burn: No-Fly Zone for the SNES.
+Two other games for the Game Boy Advance, Super Hornet F/A 18F and F24 Stealth Fighter were built on the same game engine.

+Gameplay

+F-14 Tomcat is an arcade-style flight combat game in which players pilot a fighter jet over an endless ocean, engaging in aerial dogfights and missile evasion across more than a dozen missions.
+Each mission follows a pattern: fly to a designated point, eliminate enemy targets, and fend off waves of MiGs.
+The game's challenge lies in maneuvering through heat-seeking missiles and locking onto foes.
+Visuals shift subtly from day to dusk, but the terrain remains unchanged—sky and sea every mission.
+Landing the jet is simplified to a matter of throttle control and following on-screen prompts.
+The game introduces semi-3D effects and allows players to switch camera views during combat.
+A brief FMV clip plays when missiles hit.
+Multiplayer is supported via link cable, enabling up to four players to engage in oceanic dogfights.

 Reception

 F-14 Tomcat received mixed reviews from critics.
 The game holds a 67% rating on Metacritic.

 IGN rated the game a 6 of 10, stating "...what's here is cool, if a bit vanilla.
 Controls are tight, graphics are clean, the missions are challenging, and the link cable mode works like a champ.
 But this game is only good in single shots due to the fact that the missions don't offer any variety".

 GameZone rated the game a 4.5 of 10 praising the sound and difficulty while criticizing the gameplay, graphics and multi-player.